croquet/microverse/docs/Development.md

 ## The Property Sheet

-You can bring up the Property Sheet for a card by holding down the control key, clicking on a card, and then click on an icon that looks like a pane-based tool (labeled as "B" in the image below).
+You can bring up the Property Sheet for a card by holding down the control key or the alt key on some platforms, clicking on a card, and then click on an icon that looks like a pane-based tool (labeled as "B" in the image below).

 ![PropertySheet](./assets/labeled-propertySheet.png)